 Despite these challenges, promising innovations are emerging.
 Direct recycling, a newer method, aims to recover battery materials without breaking them down into their elemental forms, preserving their chemical structure and reducing energy use.
 Companies like Redwood Materials and Li-Cycle are pioneering this approach, with pilot projects showing recovery rates above 90% for some materials.

 Battery design is also evolving.
-Some manufacturers are exploring modular designs that simplify disassembly, aligning with NEMA standards for safer handling.
+Some manufacturers are exploring modular designs that simplify disassembly.
 Additionally, second-life applications—repurposing EV batteries for energy storage or portable chargers—could extend their lifespan before recycling, reducing waste.

 Workers in vests inspecting electric vehicle battery on workbench.